Menu

 print(f"Escalation reason: {result_2['escalation_reason'][:200]}")

-Clearly angry.
-The classifier should assign sentiment: angry, which triggers immediate escalation.
-Category and KB results don’t matter here — the sentiment alone is enough.
+This one is clearly angry.
+The classifier should tag it as sentiment: angry, which trips the escalation wire right away.
+The category and KB results do not even matter here — the anger alone is enough.

 Test 3: Complaint (should escalate regardless of sentiment)